The Keddie Cabin Murders – The Infamous Story of Cabin 28

 The call, which investigators do not believe was random, took place on the third anniversary of the murders.

-Caller: And I was just wondering if they thought of the murder up in Keddie up in Plumas County a couple of years ago where a 12-year-old girl was never found?"
+"Hello, I was watching the news, and they were talking about the skull they found at "the Feather Falls", and they asked for any help.
+And I was just wondering if they thought of the murder up in Keddie, up in Plumas County, a couple of years ago, where a 12-year-old girl was never found?"
 The caller said.

 Following a search in the vicinity, investigators recovered a blue nylon jacket, a pair of Levi's jeans, and an empty medical tape dispenser.